NeLy-EPFL/NeuroMechFly/docs/biomechanical_tutorial.md

 Links and joints are defined in the ```sdf``` configuration files located in ```data/design/sdf/```, for a complete guide about the simulation description format (sdf) please refer to its [main page](http://sdformat.org/).

-In this tutorial you can leanr how to:
+In this tutorial you can learn how to:
 - [Modify the body segments](#modifying-the-body-segments)
 - [Modify the joints](#modifying-joints)
 - [Change the pose](#changing-the-pose)